TheSarang/IGN-20-years-of-Games-Analysis/README.md

 ## Dataset Information
 It contains 18625 data points with various features such as release dates with different platform along with IGN scores.
 All the lines are fully filled.
 There are not any null values.

 In 20 years, the gaming industry has grown sophisticated.
-By exploring this dataset, one is able to find trends about industries, compare consoles against each other, search through the most popular genres and more.
+By exploring this dataset, one will be able to find trends about industries, compare consoles against each other, search through the most popular genres and more.

 ## Dataset Link
 Dataset can be found on this website.